gwen001/glc.st/content/posts/security-analysis-critical-french-medical-application.md

 ```
 An attacker could then inject any command to takedown the system.

-Some critical administration were also publicly available without any authentication system.
+Some critical admin tools were also publicly available without any authentication system.
 No need to say what would happen if a malicious user found this:
 ![OptiMed services](/images/optimed-services.png)